 How are Schottky diodes manufactured?

-While traditional diodes are made from two pieces of semiconductor material (one n-type and one p-type), Schottky diodes are only made from one piece of n-type material.
+While traditional diodes are made from two pieces of semiconductor material (one n-type and one p-type), these are only made from one piece of n-type material.
 This material is typically alloyed with another metal, such as aluminum or platinum.
-The resulting junction between the metal and semiconductor material is what gives the Schottky diode its low forward voltage drop.

 Additionally, since there is no p-type material involved, there is no depletion region and electron injection is much more efficient than in traditional diodes.
 As a result, Schottky diodes have faster-switching speeds than traditional diodes.